1993 Four Corners hantavirus outbreak: Social and economic impact

 During the outbreak, national media were not respectful of the traditional four-day mourning period in Navajo culture.
-The local community was inundated with reporters and film crews who took pictures of funerals, printed the names of the deceased, and attempted to interview families of the deceased.
+The local community was inundated with media who took pictures of funerals, published the names of the deceased, and attempted to interview families of the deceased.
 Sometimes, the media incorrectly reported the names of the deceased and communities.
-Media coverage often led to a negative portrayal of Navajo culture and association of the disease with the local area, and various names for the disease entered public discourse, such as Navajo Flu, Navajo Illness, and Four Corners Illness.
+According to Stumpff, media coverage often caused people to view Navajo culture negatively and associate the disease with the Four Corners, and the disease was publicly referred to as various names related to the area, including Navajo Flu, Navajo Illness, and Four Corners Illness.
 In many instances, residents posted anti-media signs along roads.
-Resentment became so severe that some people refused to assist medical investigators, who also failed to respect mourning practices as they continuously asked for information about recent deaths.
-Within a month of the outbreak's discovery, there was clear evidence that the disease was not restricted to the Navajo or the Four Corners region.
-By that point, however, the popular press had moved on to other news and left the Navajo with the stigma that it had created.
+Some people felt so much resentment that they refused to assist investigators, who also failed to respect mourning practices as they continuously asked for information about recent deaths.
+Within a month of the outbreak's discovery, it was apparent that HPS was not restricted to the Navajo or the Four Corners region.
+By that point, however, the Navajo were left to deal with the stigma created by the media, which moved on to other news.
 (Note: According to Duane Beyal, the executive press officer of the Navajo Nation, local media tended to report on the outbreak better than national outlets.
-He did, however, praise national media such as Reuters for being quick to respond to criticism.)
+He did, however, praise national media such as Reuters for responding well to criticism.)